Employee use of social media

 Having a social media policy in place for your agency or department will help ensure employees understand their obligations for both official and non-official (or personal) social media usage.

-Each NSW Government department should implement and update a whole-of-department social media policy.
+Each NSW Government department must implement a whole-of-department non-official (employee) use of social media policy.

-At a minimum, your social media policy should cover:
+At a minimum, your non-official social media policy should cover:

-- how department staff can use social media in a professional capacity and as advocates (refer to your agency's code of conduct)
+- how employees can use social media in a professional capacity and as advocates

 - how suppliers and partners can refer to your agency on social media